biblys/biblys-data-client-php/README.md

 ## Changelog

+0.2.0 (2016-03-24)
+* Publisher push, create and get methods
+* Book must be pushed with a Publisher

 0.1.0 (2016-03-05)
 * First release
-* Basic get and push methods
+* Book push, create and get methods